SUNSET OF FURMANKIND

 Jon huffed.
 “He hasn't bothered her in weeks,” he muttered.

 “I'm sure it's because he thinks you two are mated!
-You stand up for her, you and Kristen attend classes together, eat together for lunch, you've taken nighttime walks around the lake together and you sleep together.
+You stand up for her, you and Kristen attend classes together, eat together for lunch, you've taken nighttime walks around the lake together and you sleep in the same bed together.
 Jon… everyone takes it for granted the two of you are a couple.
-It's only natural since you're both mountain lions and I've heard them talking about you.
+It's only natural since you're both mountain lions and I've heard them talking about you being a good match.
 I'm sure she's overheard the comments too.”

 “Perhaps I should spend less time with her,” Jon grumbled, putting more fasteners in place.